Francisco Gómez-Jordana Sousa: Early career

 During the Cuban War of Independence, he went to Cuba as a second lieutenant, where he was wounded on 23 November 1896.
 After returning to Spain, he became a captain at the Escuela Superior de Guerra ("Higher School for the Conduct of War") in Madrid.
 In 1911, he went to Melilla, a historical Spanish stronghold in North Africa since 1497, and he joined his father, Colonel Francisco Gómez Jordana.
 The younger Gómez-Jordana became a lieutenant colonel in 1912 and a colonel in 1915.

 From 9 July 1915 to 27 January 1919, he served his first of two terms as High Commissioner of Spain in Morocco, the third being registered in April 1913.
 He became General of Brigade in 1922.

-After the 13 September 1923 coup d'état, led by General Miguel Primo de Rivera, Gómez-Jordana became a member of the Military Directory.
-Primo de Rivera conferred upon him wide powers to deal with colonial initiatives in Africa, including the "peacemaking resorts" within the Spanish Protectorate of Morocco.
+After 13 September 1923 coup d'état, led by General Miguel Primo de Rivera, Gómez-Jordana became a member of the Military Directory.
+Primo de Rivera conferred upon him wide powers to deal with colonial initiatives in Africa, including the "peacemaking resorts" within the Spanish protectorate in Morocco.